uwcip-research/twitter-apiv2-search/README.md

 }
 ```

-Put your bearer token in there and then lock the file by running this command,
+Put your bearer token in there and then lock the file by running this command:
-changing the name of the file to match the name of the file that you just
-created:

 ```
 chmod 600 academic_credentials.json